colmoneill/drafts/PZIyear2/re-search-able_notes/2017_01_03-Cookie-law.md

 ![facebook](../images/cookies/facebook-firefox.png)
 <figcaption>
-By clicking Sign Up, you agree to our Terms and that you have read our Data Pilicy, including our Cookie Use.
+By clicking Sign Up, you agree to our Terms and that you have read our Data Policy, including our Cookie Use.
 </figcaption>

 ![ms-mobile in form](../images/cookies/cc_m_s_mobile-blog-third.png)